HansolLee-git/HansolLee-git.github.io/content/_index.md

         * Signal & Power Integrity (SI/PI): Investigating how thermal effects on high-speed signal transmission and power delivery.
         * Advanced Packaging: Exploring heterogeneous integration and new materials to improve the reliability of next-gen semiconductor interconnects.

-        Please reach out to collaborate 😃
+        I'm very open to collaborate.
+Feel free to reach out! 😃
     design:
       columns: '1'
   - block: collection